 PHST-P 105 Giving and Volunteering in America (3 cr.)
 This introductory course, designed as a general education course in the humanities, for non-majors encourages students to reflect on their past and current experiences with giving and volunteering.
 Students will be introduced to the historical, philosophical, and literary traditions of American philanthropy and will be encouraged to apply these traditions to their own lives, service experiences, educational and professional goals, and visions for a better world.
 One component of the course involves a service-learning experience and reflective essay.
-PUL=6; RISE=S
+RISE=S

-PHST-P 201 Introduction to Philanthropic Studies (3 cr.)
+PHST-P 201 Introduction to Philanthropic Leadership (3 cr.)
 This course explores the issues and values surrounding philanthropy and nonprofit organizations as they have developed in history, as they shape contemporary formal study of philanthropy, and as an important part of students' personal, intellectual, and professional lives.
 One component of the course involves a service-learning experience and reflective essay.
-PUL=5; RISE=S
+RISE=S

-PHST-P 210 Philanthropy and the Social Sciences (3 cr.)
+PHST-P 210 Analyze and Act for Public Good (3 cr.)

 This course draws from the social sciences and offers an introduction to the analytical approaches and perspectives that these disciplines bring to bear upon the study of philanthropy.
 The course surveys the issues and diverse roles played by voluntary action and philanthropic organizations in society, as well as the problems and questions that shape social science research on understanding and improving the practice of philanthropy.
-PUL=5

-PHST-P 211 Philanthropy and the Humanities (3 cr.)
-Thiscourse draws from the humanities disciplines to address the question of responsible action in philanthropy.
+PHST-P 211 Philanthropy, Arts, and Culture (3 cr.)
+This course draws from the humanities disciplines to address the question of responsible action in philanthropy.
 To whom or to what should a philanthropist be responsible?
 Readings and discussions will involve and analysis of values, goals, purposes, moral claims, and aspirations that sometimes compete, conflict, or coexist uneasily in philantrhopic action and organizations.
-PUL=6

-PHST-P 212 Philanthropy and Civic Engagement (3 cr.)
+PHST-P 212 Citizenship, Civil Rights, and Civic Engagment (3 cr.)
 Using insights from history, economics, political science, and public policy analysis, this course examines the nature and scope of philanthropic giving, volunteering, and advocacy in the United States, the ideas and forces that have shaped its character and growth, and the issues it presents within democratic society.
 What contributions do philanthropy, voluntary and collective action, and nonprofit organizations, make to American society?
 How does American society influence the size and scope of philanthropy and the voluntary sector?
-PUL=1; RISE=E
+RISE=E

-PHST-P 301 The History of and Contemporary Approaches to Philanthropy (3 cr.)
+PHST-P 301 History of Philanthropy (3 cr.)
 This course provides an historical context to explore contemporary approaches to philanthropy and civil society in the United States.
 Topics will include the social, political, and cultural conditions, as well as the patterns and current expressions of philanthropy.
-Key historical documents and events will be examined to understand why philanthropy exist in American society, how philanthropy has remained constant or changed over time, contemporary approaches, and similarities or differences with other cultural contexts PUL=2
+Key historical documents and events will be examined to understand why philanthropy exist in American society, how philanthropy has remained constant or changed over time, contemporary approaches, and similarities or differences with other cultural contexts.